vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg.md

 &nbsp;

-1. Within your org, create a space or navigate to the space that will hold your Tanzu Gemfire service instance.
+1. Within your org, create a space or navigate to the space that will hold your Tanzu GemFire service instance.

 &nbsp;